 Monday: Lochcarron to Kinlochewe (61 or 33 miles) Elevation: 5200ft or 2200ft /1584m or 670m

 Today you have two options, you can either take on the challenge of the UK’s greatest ascent, Bealach na Ba (weather dependent and extra bowl of porridge required), which rises from sea level to 626m and then descends to Applecross and follows a challenging route round the coastline to Shieldaig.
 Or, you can take the shorter, easier route that follows the A896, again passing through Sheildaig and then onto Kinlochewe.
-It is a bit of a shame you have to choose between these two beauties as they are simply stunning and this area of Scotland is awe inspiring.
-Accommodation in Kinlochewe is limited so it may be necessary to split the very large groups this evening which may add 10 flat miles to the end of the day.
+It is a bit of a shame you have to choose between these two beauties as they are simply stunning and this area of Scotland is awe inspiring. ** Accommodation in Kinlochewe is limited these days so it may be necessary to split the group between Kinlochewe and Gairloch which is 18 miles further.
+We will send the stronger riders on to Gairloch**

 Tuesday: Kinlochewe to Ullapool (75 miles) Elevation: 5390ft / 1643m

 Pushing further north we continue past the impressive mountains around Beinn Eighe and Kinlochewe.
 Cycling by the banks of Loch Maree we pass Loch Gairloch and Loch Ewe and pass the Isle of Ewe and also Gruinard Island before passing the Falls of Measach and onto the picturesque fishing village of Ullapool where we will spend the next two nights.

 Wednesday: Ullapool Loop (51/65 ) Elevation:2857ft/5206ft 870m/1587m